Home Depot Background Check: Know Before You Apply (The 3 “Colors”)

 Many positions with the Home Depot may require certain levels of education.
 In these cases, the education history provided by the application process will almost certainly be checked in order to ensure its authenticity.
 Expect any college degrees or certifications mentioned on the application to be verified as part of the background check process.

-Although this generally only applies to upper-management positions that require a certain education level, even entry level positions may verify the applicant’s provided highschool education as part of verifying basic information.
+Although this generally only applies to upper-management positions that require a certain education level, even entry-level positions may verify the applicant’s provided high school education as part of verifying basic information.

 Reference Check